WallStreetSystems/JavaTest/README.md

 We expect that you may need to do a bit of a research on Guice but hey, this is knowledge that you will find very useful.

 The main class is App.java that is an example of an application using logging.
 It doesn't compile and it's meant only as a 'specification by example'.
+It will be used to test your solution.

 Can you please implement the following interfaces and Guice module: